ElectronNET/Electron.NET/docs/Core/Advanced-Migration-Topics.md

 **Update package.json:**

-This shows the delevant changes only: All shown versions are the new required minimum versions.
+This shows the relevant changes only: All shown versions are the new required minimum versions.

 ```json
 {